-When Dr. Rajan Natarajan arrived in the United States more than three decades ago from a small village in Tamil Nadu, India, he carried with him little more than ambition, education, and a belief in the power of opportunity.
+When Dr. Rajan Natarajan arrived in the United States more than four decades ago from a small village in India’s Tamil Nadu state, he carried with him little more than ambition, education, and a belief in the power of opportunity.

-Today, he is a successful entrepreneur, technology executive, public servant, investor, and community leader whose career spans biotechnology, diplomacy, government, and technology.
+Today, he is a successful technology entrepreneur, business executive, public servant, investor, and community leader whose career spans biotechnology, diplomacy, government, and technology.

-For many in the audience, Natarajan embodied a uniquely American success story.
+For many in the audience, Rajan embodied a uniquely American success story.

-Born in a small village in the Pudukkottai district of Tamil Nadu, he went on to earn three master’s degrees and a Ph.D., build a thriving technology company, serve in senior positions in Maryland state government, and become the first Indian American appointed Deputy Secretary of State in Maryland’s history.
+Born in a small village in the Pudukkottai district of Tamil Nadu, he went on to earn three master’s degrees and a Ph.D., build a thriving technology company, serve in a senior position in Maryland State government, and become the first Indian American appointed as the Deputy Secretary of State in Maryland’s history.

-Yet throughout the conversation, Natarajan returned repeatedly to a simple idea: success is ultimately about people.
+Yet throughout the conversation, Dr. Natarajan returned repeatedly to a simple idea: success is ultimately about people.

 Building a tech company

-As founder and CEO of Global Alliant, Natarajan has built a fast-growing technology and consulting firm serving government and commercial clients.
+As founder and CEO of Global Alliant, Dr. Natarajan has built a fast- and smart-growing software technology and IT consulting firm serving government clients.
 But unlike many technology companies, he said, Global Alliant’s identity extends far beyond software, data, and digital transformation.

-The company employs not only technologists, but also scientists, researchers, and subject matter experts from a broad range of disciplines.
+The company employs not only technologists, but also scientists, researchers, and subject matter experts from a broad range of disciplines.”We have agriculture scientists, policy experts, anthropologists—you can imagine my company,” Dr. Natarajan said.
+“Global Alliant is a corporation of opportunities for individuals from diverse backgrounds.

-Roughly half of the company’s workforce comes from non-IT backgrounds, reflecting Natarajan’s belief that innovation often emerges at the intersection of disciplines.
+Roughly half of the company’s workforce comes from non-IT education, reflecting Dr. Natarajan’s belief that innovation often emerges at the intersection of disciplines.

 That philosophy influences every aspect of the company, from client relationships to employee incentives and talent development.

-“If I take care of my people, they are going to take care of the customer,” he said.
-“If I don’t take care of them, the customer will suffer.”
+“If we take care of our employees, they are going to take care of the customers well,” he said.

 Winning contracts and delivering